timrogers/litra/README.md

 ## Using as a command line tool

-Make sure you have Node.js available on your machine, and then install the package with `npm install -g litra-glow`.
+Make sure you have Node.js available on your machine, and then install the package with `npm install -g litra`.

 With the package installed, use the `litra-on` and `litra-off` commands to turn your light on and off.